Search

 Peer Counseling

-Events: Provides social, recreational, and cultural events that are fully accessible to people with vision loss Peer Mentors: Volunteers with vision loss who have undergone extensive training to provide support to people who are new to vision loss.
+Events: Provides social, recreational, and cultural events that are fully accessible to people with vision loss Peer Mentors: Trained volunteers who offer support to people with vision loss who are new and adjusting to the new phase in their lives.
 They meet to work on specific goals for a defined period of time.
 Peer mentors help participants understand and address feelings of depression and isolation.
-Support Groups: Low vision support groups
+Support Groups: Offers support groups for people with vision loss to adjust to the new phase in their lives

 Health/Disability Related Support Groups